neo-project/docs/docs/en-us/node/cli/cli.md

 - `sender` : Transaction sender, i.e. the GAS payment account.

 - `witnessAddress` : An array of co-signed addresses and only supports standard accounts (single address).
 After filling in Neo-CLI will append signatures of all addresses in the array to the invocation transaction.

+- `maxGas`: The maximum GAS can be consumed.

 ##### Example 1